danc256/retropc-cracks/tsr/README.md

 ### Castle Wolfenstein 3D v1.1

 Splash screen says it only works for Wolfenstein v1.1.
 Another heavy-handed trainer that just let you go on a rampage.
 After having read the "Wolfenstein Black Book" and all the work that went into the game it seems criminal to patch a few bytes and throw the balance out the window.

+## XEEN.ASM

+### Might and Magic: Clouds of Xeen

+This game was awesome.
+I hung onto the saved game archive for ages.
+Might still have it somewhere.
+Might and Magic is on a short list of games to revisit.